Jovian (emperor): Early life and accession

-Rule
+Reign

 On the very morning of his accession, Jovian resumed the retreat begun by Julian.
 Though harassed by the Sasanids, the army succeeded in reaching the city of Dura on the banks of the Tigris.
-There the army came to a halt, hoping to cross the Tigris to reach the Empire on the western bank.
-When the attempt to bridge the river failed, he was forced to sue for a peace treaty on humiliating terms.
+Unable to bridge the river and reach Roman lands on the western bank, Jovian was forced to sue for a peace treaty on humiliating terms.
 In exchange for an unhindered retreat to his own territory, he agreed to a thirty-year truce, a withdrawal from the five Roman provinces, Arzamena, Moxoeona, Azbdicena, Rehimena and Corduena, and to allow the Sasanids to occupy the fortresses of Nisibis, Castra Maurorum and Singara.
 The Romans also surrendered their interests in the Kingdom of Armenia to the Sasanids.
 The king of Armenia, Arsaces II (Arshak II), was to receive no help from Rome.
 The treaty was widely seen as a disgrace.

 After crossing the Tigris, Jovian sent an embassy to the West to announce his elevation.
 With the treaty signed, Jovian and his army marched to Nisibis.
 The populace of Nisibis, devastated by the news their city was to be given to the Sasanids, were given three days to leave.

 In September 363 Jovian arrived at Edessa where he issued two edicts.
 The first, a limitation on the distance a soldier could be sent for straw, was to indicate an end to the war with Sasanid Persia.
 The second was the restoration of estates of the res privata to the Imperial finances following Julian's incorporating them to pagan temples.

 Jovian's arrival at Antioch in October 363, was met with an enraged populace.
 Faced with offensive graffiti and insulting authorless bills (famosi) throughout the city, he ordered the Library of Antioch to be burned down.
 Jovian left Antioch in November 363, making his way back to Constantinople.

 By December 363 Jovian was at Ancyra proclaiming his infant son, Varronianus, consul.
 While en route from there to Constantinople, Jovian was found dead in his tent at Dadastana, halfway between Ancyra and Nicaea, on 17 February 364.
 His death, which went uninvestigated, was possibly the result of suffocating on poisonous fumes seeping from the newly painted bedchamber walls by a brazier.
 Jovian died aged 33 and was buried in the Church of the Holy Apostles in Constantinople, in a porphyry sarcophagus.
 He was succeeded by two brothers, Valentinian I and Valens, who subsequently divided the empire between them.

 Following Jovian's death, Valentinian and Valens removed any threats to their position.
 Jovian's son Varronianus was blinded to ensure he would never inherit the throne.
 According to John Chrysostom, Jovian's wife Charito lived in fear the remaining days of her life.